fbpx

 • Maintain Proper Humidity: Too dry or too wet?
 Your bass might just throw a tantrum.
 Keep that humidity sweet-spot alive.

-• Use a Stand or Wall Mount: Better to hang it up nice and neat than to have it take a nosedive.
+• Use a Guitar Stand or Wall Mount: Better to hang it up nice and neat than to have it take a nosedive.

 • Wipe Down After Playing: A quick clean-up after a jam session keeps oils and grunge at bay.